benjamincordola/benjamincordola.github.io/_posts/2023-12-15-Independent_project_Kang_2020.md

 ## Simplifying and optimizing Kang (2020) with GeoPandas

 Published in 2020, Kang et al. measured the spatial accesibilty of COVID-19 resources in Illinois.
-A workflow I made for my replication of their study is below, [workflow]!(assets\images\workflow.jpg)
+A workflow I made for my replication of their study is below.

+[workflow]!(/assets/images/workflow.jpg)

 My contributions to the study: